[Windows] Automatically delete log files that are no longer needed on a regular basis

 Execution result

-testuser> forfiles /P "%LOGDIR%" /M *.log /C "cmd /C Del /S @path" Deleted files - C:\Users\testuser\Documents\test\test.log Deleted files - C :\Users\testuser\Documents\test\test1.log Deleted file - C:\Users\testuser\Documents\test\test2.log
+testuser> forfiles /P "%LOGDIR%" /M *.log /C "cmd /C Del /S @path" Deleted files - C:\Users\testuser\Documents\test\test.log Deleted files - C:\Users\testuser\Documents\test\test1.log Deleted files - C:\Users\testuser\Documents\test\test2.log

-It was successfully deleted.
+It has been successfully deleted.

-Open Task Scheduler using Windows search.
+Open the Task Scheduler using Windows Search or similar.

-▶ Finally, select the program file you created from the [Operation] tab.
+▶ Finally, select the program file you created from the [Operation] tab

 ~Complete~